sarbull/my-first-angularjs-app/README.md

 # my-first-angularjs-app

 ## Blog example
-This app is using AngularJS, Twitter Bootstrap and jQuery.
+This app is using AngularJS and Twitter Bootstrap with jQuery.